 4. Removal of the Second Layer: Under the influence of more local anesthesia, if required, the surgeon will then remove the second skin layer, which exactly has the remaining cancer cells.
 Thereafter, the patient will require waiting again for the second lab assessment.
 The whole process is repeated until all the cancerous cells are removed.

 5. Wound Treatment: Once all the cancerous cells are fully removed from the treated area, the wound is either left to heal or closed using stitches, depending on the location and size of the wound.
 In several case, reconstruction is required with the help of a skin flap.
-Sometimes, the Mohs surgery is performed with the support from other medical specialists, such as a hand surgeon, oculoplastic surgeon, or a plastic surgeon.
+Sometimes, the Mohs surgery is performed with the support from other medical physicians, such as a hand surgeon, oculoplastic surgeon, or a plastic surgeon.
 However, in most cases, the surgeons fix the wound soon after getting clear margins.

 6. Final Steps: If the entire process requires more than two rounds, it may require the patient to stay at the facility for several hours.
 However, it is worth the wait owning to its higher success rates than any other technique.
 It is suggested to religiously follow all your surgeon’s instructions on wound and scar care post surgery for best results.